henriquesd/CleanArchitectureCQRS/README.md

 - **Model Binders**
 - **Tag Helpers**
 - **Composition Root**
-- **Other Services** - These are going to be services that have parameters or return types that are made up of these types of things that you see inside the Web project (fo example, view models/dtos/etc).
+- **Other Services** - These are going to be services that have parameters or return types that are made up of these types of things that you see inside the Web project (for example, view models/dtos/etc).
 - **Interfaces**

 ### SharedKernel Project